RULES & REGULATIONS

 g.
 Collection/Attorney's Fees.
 In the event that a member's account is sent to collection and/or suit is instituted, CBA shall also be entitled to its collection costs or, in the event of suit, court costs and a reasonable attorney's fee fixed by the court.

 5. Violations and Disciplinary Procedures.
 CBA members who are found to be in violation of CBA rules will receive a written warning via e-mail regarding their infraction.
 A copy of the infraction notification will be sent to the Broker.
-Second, and subsequent infractions by a member will result in fines and disciplinary action.
+Infractions by a member will be reviewed by the CBA Rules Committee and may result in fines and disciplinary action.
 For the purposes of escalating fines based on repeated offenses, the fines and disciplinary actions will be assessed against the individual agent.

 1. Responsible for Associates.
 Each member is responsible to all other members and to CBA itself for his/her actions or the actions of its officers, branch managers, participating agents, associates, employees, subsidiaries and affiliates.